 It would be in high school after I turned sixteen that I felt an attraction to someone, she would be one of my closest friends.
 I never spoke a word of it and kept it close to my heart along with all the other secrets I buried.

 Around this event, I learned a lot more about sexuality, gender identities, and attraction.
 I had found the LGBTQ + community.
 It was incredible to know there were others like me and that when the time was right if I felt like choosing a label there were choices.
 It was also helpful to understand that sexuality can change & that it can be a continuing process of discovery.

 Now, after being able to accept and love who I am, I want to help and let others know it’s okay to be who you are.
 This journey is yours and there’s no right or wrong way to travel.

 It can take time, and there will be challenges that require us to overcome more than we ever imagined.
 Yet, the more people continue to come out and share their stories, the less those who dare to keep us quiet win.
 We should always be able to embrace who we are and live our lives without fear.
 No matter what you define yourself as, there are people who will support you and understand you.

-As a pansexual: the gender, sexuality or identification of who I date – will not influence my feelings towards them.
+Personally the gender, sexuality or identification of who I date – will not influence my feelings towards them.
+However, there is one important part of my sexuality and that is related to demisexuality which is part of the ACE spectrum.
 In regards to demisexuality, I rarely experience sexual attraction, but that doesn’t mean I value sexual intimacy any less.
 It’s actually very important to me.
 The truth is, I’ve never glanced at people around me and felt an instant physical desire.
 I need to feel a connection and know someone before I can begin to feel a desire for them or enter a more intimate relationship.

 In the end, I believe that attraction and sexuality are two related but separate parts of me.